vivek369-ui/Selenium/README.md

 	                        ShadowDom element : shadowDom allow us to create a subtree inside dom element without changing the excting layout , new webelement  introduce  with its  own style shadowRoot(opne) then we handle the element
-                          obj.findElement(By.xpath("//a[@class=\"label-link position-absolute top-0 right-0\"]")).getShadowRoot().findElement(By.id("root")).getText();
+			         ShadowRoot (user-agent) you can not access a shadowdom created by browser to display a control obj.findElement(By.xpath("//a[@class=\"label-link position-absolute top-0 right-0\"]")).getShadowRoot().findElement(By.id("root")).getText();

           12 getLocation()--->